Divorce Attorneys in Chicago

-When can I change the beneficiaries on my pension, health insurance, life insurance or Will?
+When can I change the beneficiaries on my pension, health insurance or life insurance?

 Does the same policy apply to making changes to my Will?